Deodorant, perfume, incense and strong scents

 Carry your reliever medication with you at all times, even when you are feeling well.
 Make sure your written Asthma Action Plan is up to date, so you know what to do if your asthma starts to get worse.

-Asthma Australia encourages people with asthma to inform others (e.g. family, friends and work colleagues) if sprays trigger, and ask them to avoid use or excessive use which might trigger asthma symptoms.
+Asthma Australia encourages people with asthma to inform others (e.g. family, friends and work colleagues) if sprays trigger symptoms, and ask them to avoid use and/or be considerate to the fact it may cause asthma and allergies.

 What can I do about sprays at my school/workplace?